aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 - [ ] Get familiar with the user interface
   <details style="padding-left: 2em">
     <summary>Tips</summary>
+    At this stage it's normal that "Log off" displays (as if you were logged in), even though you're not logged in.

     Select some fruits and try to update their values, delete them, and add new ones.
 See which work and which give errors.